IBM/java-sdk-core/CONTRIBUTING.md

   4. Commit your changes
   5. Push to your fork and submit a pull request to the **master** branch

-# Creating a release

-To create a release from the most recent commit in the master branch, follow these steps:
-  1. In your local copy of the repo (a clone, not a fork), checkout the master branch:
-     ```
-          git checkout master
-     ```
-  2. Add the tag (this example creates the 1.2.0 tag):
-     ```
-          git tag 1.2.0
-     ```
-     Note: specify the appropriate three-level version # (1.2.0, 1.3.1, 2.0.0, etc.)
-  3. Push the tag to remote:
-     ```
-          git push --tags
-     ```
-     This will trigger a tagged build in Travis, which will perform the deployment steps to deploy the build outputs to bintray (and maven central) and the github project's `Releases` page.

 # Developer's Certificate of Origin 1.1
 By making a contribution to this project, I certify that:

 (a) The contribution was created in whole or in part by me and I